 medical museum with anatomical wax models

-UPDATE: the museum is currently closed while it is undergoing a comprehensive make-over; it was originally scheduled to re-open at some point in 2021, but I presume it got delayed due to the Covid-19 pandemic.
-The website still says its closed in 2022.
-The text below, naturally, describes the old exhibition.
+The text below still describes the old exhibition.
 But I'll update it as soon as I've been able to see the revamped new one.
 The exhibits themselves I expect to remain largely the same, but the presentation and interpretation will probably be much improved.

 An exhibition about medical history at one the world's foremost locations in that respect (Vienna

 ) – augmented by a vast selection of fascinating and unique wax models for anatomical study, including some really gory ones.

 More background info:

 is one of the oldest and most significant in the whole of medical history.
 Numerous breakthroughs have been achieved here; e.g. the very first stomach cancer operation (surgical removal of a tumour) by the pioneering surgeon Theodor Billroth.

 In addition to the theoretical and practical advances of medicine, Vienna's medical department has also long been leading in its collection of specimens and medical study objects.

 This was given a particular boost under the reign of Emperor Joseph II, a highlight of the period of enlightenment in Austria

 in many ways, including medical enlightenment, when the emperor personally commissioned a large number of anatomical wax models to be made for the university, apparently he paid for the enormous costs out of his own coffers – the equivalent of several million Euros in today's money.
 He had seen some anatomical wax models in Florence – and wanted the same, only much better, for Vienna too ... and so it came to be.